Geometry of Polynomials and Root-Finding via Path-Lifting: The Path-Lifting Algorithm

-\begin{rem} Notice that $K_f<\infty$ if and only if $\ZZ_f\cap\CC_f=\emptyset$.
+\begin{rem} Notice that $K_f<\infty$ if and only if the set of roots $\Roots_f$ and critical points $\CC_f$ are disjoint.
 This holds generically for polynomials $f$, and $K_f=\infty$ exactly when $f$ has a multiple zero.
-Root-finding problems for which there is a multiple zero are typically called \dfn{ill-conditioned} or \dfn{ill-posed}. \end{rem}
+Root-finding problems for which there is a multiple zero are typically called \dfn{ill-conditioned} or \dfn{ill-posed}. \end{rem} \Oldnote{removed former remark~3.11 that called $K_f$ a condition number, since it isn't clear what metric is appropriate here, and it made an earlier referee mad (inisting the THE condition number for root-finding was $\mu_f$).
+Not worth the trouble.}

-\begin{rem} $K_f$ is related to the condition number $\mu_f$, which is the reciprocal of the distance between $f$ and an ill-conditioned problem (see \cite{Bezout2} and \cite{Demmel}, for example).

-It is common to use $\mu_f(\zeta)$ to denote the condition number considering only those problems for which $\zeta$ is a root.
-Note that